taylormoe93/prime-pw-week-5-assignment-part-3/readme.md

   X Add the new object to the end of the `collection` array X Return the newly created object

-- Test the `addToCollection` function:
+X Test the `addToCollection` function:
-  - Add 6 albums to your collection.
+  X Add 6 albums to your collection.
 Aim to have a mix of both same and different artists and published years.
 (Feel free to share your musical interests, or make stuff up.
 Totally fine either way.)
-  - Console.log each album as added using the returned value.
+  X Console.log each album as added using the returned value.
-  - After all are added, console.log the `collection` array.
+  X After all are added, console.log the `collection` array.

 - Add a function named `showCollection`.
 This function should:
   - Take in an array parameter.
 (This allows it to be reused to show any collection, like the results from the find or search.)